Photograph of a portion of the Taliesin estate. Taken in March 2004.

 Published in the Frank Lloyd Wright Quarterly, Summer 2014, v.
 25, no. 3, p.
 11.

-He’s standing standing against the big stone pier in Taliesin’s Breezeway with the Taliesin Drafting Studio to his right.
+He’s standing against the big stone pier in Taliesin’s Breezeway with the Taliesin Drafting Studio to his right.

 When I saw that photo, I grabbed a tape measure and drove up to Taliesin.
 I realized the pier could be used as a way to figure out the man’s height.
 When I got there, I measured the height from where he was standing to the bottom of the stone that you see above his head that sticks out a little bit from the pier.